 Following the MVP philosophy, your product might not be feature complete for years, but when it is developed with the Agile methodology, it will be delivering value to customers within weeks.
 That value will increase as the Agile team continues to incorporate feedback from users, build new features, and release them to the user base on a regular schedule with a shortened cadence.

 Two weeks after launch, the search bar appears.
 Two weeks later users have a dedicated view of their favourite items and the search bar now has autocomplete.

-So it goes – every few weeks the MVP increases in value to its users, but continues to be an MVP.
+By structuring development to deliver a new release every few weeks the MVP increases in value to its users, but continues to be an MVP.
 Because priority is given to value instead of features.